 Eduardo leads this week's virtual ride, and its a choose how hard you want to work adventure!
 As always, get out there and ride, and don't forget to share pics on socials with the hashtag #abshopride

-This is my hump day ride I like to go out on every week!
-I start off heading up Lake Chabot Road towards the park until you see the turnoff for McGregor George Trail.
+This is my hump day ride that I like to go out on every week!
+I start off by heading up Lake Chabot Road towards the park until you see the turnoff for McGregor George Trail.
 This is a great, lightly trafficked area to get in some fairly short, high intensity hill climbs.
-Three of these is enough to get the heart pumping and it's good primer for rest of this long but fairly flat ride - I like to get my cardio out of the way early :) Feel free to do more or less of these depending on how fit you're feeling that day.
-Midweek really works best as the road stays pretty wide open.
+Three of these is enough to get the heart pumping, and it's a good primer for rest of this long but fairly flat ride - I like to get my cardio out of the way early :) Feel free to do more or less of these depending on how fit you're feeling that day.
+Mid-week really works best, as the road stays pretty wide open.

 Afterwards, we hit some flats along the Bay Trail starting at Oyster Bay.
 This spot is a hidden treasure for those who don't know about it.
 The area was slated to become a disc golf site pre-pandemic, and much of the area has had new sod laid down.
 Check out the cool artwork installed on one of the hills and watch the planes taking off from Oakland International.
-We'll be riding past the airport through a protected bike lane and doing a loop along Bay Farm Island past some scenic water views before heading home through San Leandro.
+We'll be riding past the airport through a protected bike lane and doing a loop along Bay Farm Island past some scenic water views, before heading home through San Leandro.
 On a day without headwinds it's a total pleasure, and on days with strong headwinds it's a test of will that leaves me drained and feeling super accomplished.
-When I'm pressed for time I skip the flats part and do a quick one hour loop up too Chabot and back home.
-I've explored the surrounding trails on a 26x2.3 Surly Steam Roller and know it would be super fun on a nice gravel bike.
-Big tire clearances, cushy rides, braze-ons for stuff to do stuff.
+When I'm pressed for time, I skip the flat part and do a quick one hour loop up to Lake Chabot and back home.
+I've explored the surrounding trails on a 26x2.3 Surly Long Haul Trucker and know it would be super fun on a nice gravel bike.
 Get out there and have all the fun!

 Larry's Ride - Coffee outside through Alameda and Bay Farm